-It’s Decision Time For J.D.
-Martinez As Red Sox Await DH’s Contract Decision
+NESN

 2021 (assuming no opt-out): $19.375 million

 So, that’s technically three years and $62.5 million left on the deal, which is damn good money for a player who turns 33 toward the end of next season.
-There is a lot of security in that deal, especially considering the economic uncertainty facing free agents in recent years, particularly a player like Martinez who has limited defensive capabilities; Martinez is a designated hitter, thus cutting his market in half, and teams typically aren’t doling out big money for DHs these days.
+There is a lot of security in that contract considering the economic uncertainty facing free agents in recent years, particularly a player like Martinez, who has limited defensive capabilities.
+(Martinez is a designated hitter, thus cutting his market in half, and teams typically aren’t doling out big money for DHs these days.)

-However, Martinez could still benefit from opting out.
+However, Martinez still could benefit from opting out.
 Would some team be willing to give Martinez three years and $75 million if he opts out?
 Four years, $80 million?
 And where do the Red Sox stand on this whole thing?
-If Martinez opts out, that would help the publicly stated desire to get under the luxury tax and reset in 2020, but it would also be doing so at the expense of the team’s production.
+If Martinez opts out, that would help Boston’s publicly stated desire to get under the luxury tax and reset in 2020, but it also would be doing so at the expense of the team’s production.

 Regardless, it’s a fascinating decision for Martinez and his camp to make, and it’s one new Red Sox chief baseball officer Chaim Bloom will have his eye on as he attacks his first offseason in Boston.